 In several markets our brands are available in small sachets, offering a small amount of shampoo or detergent at a low cost.
 This makes our quality brands attainable by people with low or irregular incomes.

 In many countries, small sachets of shampoo or washing powder cost less than the equivalent of 10 US cents, and their sales can account for a significant proportion of turnover.
 For example in Africa we sell Royco soups, Close Up toothpaste and Omo laundry powder in small pack sizes.
-In India our Shakti entrepreneurs sell one-rupee sachets of Clinic Plus shampoo and five-rupee (less than €0.10) sachets of Pepsondent toothpaste, Brooke Bond Red Label tea and bars of Lifebuoy soap.
+In India our Shakti entrepreneurs sell one-rupee sachets of Clinic Plus shampoo and five-rupee (less than €0.10) sachets of Pepsodent toothpaste, Brooke Bond Red Label tea and bars of Lifebuoy soap.
 In Indonesia, small sachets of deodorant sell for 15,000 rupiahs (less than €1.50).

 As well as small pack sizes we are developing new products.
-For example in 2012 we launched a quality, low-cost toothbrush called Pepsodent Triple Clean which is priced at just 13 rupees in India (less than €0.20).
+For example in 2012 we launched a quality, low-cost toothbrush called Pepsodent Triple Clean which was priced at just 13 rupees in India (less than €0.20).

 Replicating this approach across a broader range of brands is a much bigger task.
 And there are some trade-offs in trying to meet all our social, economic and environmental commitments.